 Once Argentina had invaded, Britain had to respond militarily or forever be considered a lesser world power - it would have significantly undermined our standing in NATO and would have likely led to further 'military' situations elsewhere in the world (Hong Kong, Gibraltar, etc).
 To have backed down in the face of invasion and takeover by a military dictatorship (as Argentina was at that time) would have been political suicide - the lack of a decisive military response would have spelled the end of the Tory government.
 The British victory secured Thatcher a decisive win at the following general election, which was deliberately called early.

+No. Those who fought were under orders from their superiors to do so.
+Many of the Argentine ground troops were conscripts and so had absolutely no choice in the matter.
+But that's not to say I condone their actions.
 If anyone is in any doubt as to the type of Government Argentina was under at the time of the war, they should read about The Disappeared.
+The majority of the contributions I've received from Argentinians have been rather complimentary.

 I would willingly post a Spanish version but with more stuff appearing on the Internet about the war, this is probably no longer necessary.